-Valarie has been married for 30 years to her wonderful husband, Gaylon.
-They have three grown children, Kendall, Alexander and Faith Abigail, and live in Round Rock.
+Valarie has been married for 31 years to her wonderful husband, Gaylon.
+They have three grown children, Kendall, Alexander and Faith Abigail, and live in Austin.
 She first fell in love with birth and the midwifery model of care after having a midwife with her second child in 1992.

 She first started attending births in 1993, as an apprentice with her midwife in New Mexico.
 She enrolled in Apprentice Academics (now Ancient Art Midwifery Institute) to pursue licensure in the state of New Mexico.
 She was a member of the Carlsbad Midwifery Association, and was also active in her local La Leche League group.
 Valarie is a passionate supporter of breastfeeding on demand, child-led weaning and attachment parenting.